stallman-j/LaTekonomer/README.md

 This repository is also linked with an Overleaf Project, so there are many ways you might want to use it on your own machine.
 I'll go over the steps for a couple options you might pursue, each of which comes with its pros and cons.
 There are many, many tutorials out there for different workflows.
 This is just what has worked well for me.

-While I've linked to Mac-specific procedures where I know it's different, my workflow's mostly in Windows and these guides are biased towards Windows users.
-You might have to make platform-specific adjustments that I haven't accounted for.
-If you have Mac-specific suggestions, [make a feature request](https://github.com/stallman-j/LaTekonomer/issues/new?labels=enhancement&template=feature-request---.md).

-1. Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>
+### Copying the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a>

-   - Do this if any of the following apply to you:
+- I recommend doing this if either of the following apply to you:
-      - You've never used LaTex before (but want to learn) and have not used GitHub before (and don't feel a need to learn just yet).
+    - You've never used LaTex before (but want to learn) and/or have not used GitHub before.
     - You use Overleaf but don't keep a local LaTex installation on your computer.

-    - Installing LaTex locally can be a pain.
+    Installing LaTex locally can be a pain.
 If you're not sure which to do, try the Overleaf route first.
 You can always install LaTex locally later.

-    - Once you have an Overleaf project, you can also sync it online with GitHub.
+    Once you have an Overleaf project, you can also sync it online with GitHub.

+    You don't need to sync to GitHub the same time as you set up Overleaf, so if both are new to you, start with Overleaf.

-        - You can also start with Overleaf and do this later.
-This is what I recommend if you're new to GitHub.
-Ease your way in first, then start building out your Git skills when the limitations of an online-only repository start to bug you.
+    Get familiar with LaTex formatting, then start building out your Git skills when the limitations of an online-only repository start to bug you.

-2. Forking the Git Repository (to your local machine)
+### Forking the Git Repository (to your local machine)

 - <a href = "https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github" > Forking </a> means that you copy this LaTekonomer Github repository to your own Github repository with a (hopefully) different name, which you then take as the foundation for your own project.

 - Do this if you:
-        * Already use Github or
+    - Already use Github or
-        * Want an excuse to start using Github
+    - Want an excuse to start using Github
 - Why would you want to start using GitHub?
-        * GitHub is a standard method for making research code, inputs, and outputs transparent, replicable, and sharable among many fields.
+    - GitHub is a standard method for making research code, inputs, and outputs transparent, replicable, and sharable among many fields.
 Economics is catching up in this trend.
-        * If you're just starting a research project, starting it with Github allows you to maintain version control throughout your project without having to do something like Dropbox rewind.
+    - If you're just starting a research project, starting it with Github allows you to maintain version control throughout your project without having to do something like Dropbox rewind.
 Your future self will thank you.
-        * If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project.
+    - If you have any collaborators (or end up getting any collaborators), it'll allow them to join your project.
 You can work together on the project without stepping on each others' toes and keep track of each other's contributions.
-        * You'll save yourself from possibly losing all your code or output if you run into tech problems
+    - You'll save yourself from possibly losing all your code or output if you run into tech problems

-   - If you're planning to just use this with Overleaf and not planning on having the files on your local system, instead follow the steps for **copying the Latekonomer Overleaf Template.** From there, it's really easy to set up Overleaf with GitHub and you don't have to bother with Git bash and the Git terminal.
+If you're planning to just use this with Overleaf and not planning on having the files on your local system, instead follow the steps for **copying the Latekonomer Overleaf Template.** From there, it's easy to set up Overleaf with GitHub and you don't have to bother with Git bash and the Git terminal.

-3. Downloading the files into your local system
+### Downloading the files into your local system
 - You can download either from the <a href="https://www.overleaf.com/read/mpdhvnnjzsxq#7e6598">LaTekonomer Overleaf Template</a> or from Github.
 - To use these with LaTex, though, you'll need a local LaTex installation.
 - Do this if you already use LaTex locally and you've already got some way of backing up your files (e.g. all your files live in Dropbox anyways and you don't plan on having collaborators for this project) and don't want to invest in GitHub.
 - If you do _not_ have a way of backing up your files and you want to download locally just because it's temporarily easier, I highly recommend that you reconsider investing some time into Git, or at the very least building up the practice of starting all your projects in folders that sync automatically to a cloud.

-Ideally, you would have for all your important files at least three different versions:
+Ideally, you would have for all your important files at least three versions:
-     1) a local version,
+    1. a local version,
-     2) a cloud version,
+    2. a cloud version,
-     3) an external physical version (e.g. an external hard drive backup).
+    3. an external physical version (e.g. an external hard drive backup).

    Technical issues happen all the time, and writing in LaTex can be time intensive.
 Not having backups means you're potentially throwing away hours, days, or even months of work if your computer gives up on you.

 Eventually, you might want to mix and match the above solutions.

 - I use a combination of the above.
 I have Overleaf sync with Github _and_ a local repository on my computer that automatically syncs with my cloud and which has Git set up to also push and pull changes from my local copy to my GitHub repository.
-Plus an external hard drive that backs the local copy up every night.
+An external hard drive backs the local copy up every night.
 You may think this is overkill, but I once lost a semester's worth of manual inputting work because I didn't sync correctly to Dropbox.
 Don't be me.
 Learn the easy way.

 - If I have a lot of images or tables to change or add, I tend to use the local repository to avoid having to drag and drop files into Overleaf.
 If I'm mostly editing text, I tend to use Overleaf because it compiles so quickly, the interface is pretty, and it doesn't generate tons of aux files.
 You have to be mindful about where you're pushing and pulling from, though, otherwise you can end up with conflicting files.

 - GitHub is great about recognizing what lines specifically have changed (this is what makes it such a good collaboration tool!).
 I just make sure I keep up to date on my pushes and pulls when I switch between the Overleaf and local copy.
 I don't tend to edit the files directly in GitHub.
 There are ways you can set up Overleaf so that it automatically syncs with GitHub, but clicking `Menu->GitHub->Push` or `Menu->GitHub->Pull` hasn't thus far been a great hardship.

+- While I've linked to Mac-specific procedures where I know it's different, my workflow's mostly in Windows and these guides are biased towards Windows users.
+You might have to make platform-specific adjustments that I haven't accounted for.
+If you have Mac-specific suggestions, [make a feature request](https://github.com/stallman-j/LaTekonomer/issues/new?labels=enhancement&template=feature-request---.md).
 <!-- Installation -->

 <a id="installation"></a>